The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 Recovering Your Points: The 12-Month Rule

-To recover to zero for late MTD submissions, you must:
+To recover to zero for late MTD submissions, overseas landlords must:

 • Submit quarterly updates on time for 12 consecutive months, AND